Hardwood 4 Light Stable - Ready to Glaze

 The correct storage, fitting, and finishing of your new doors are very important factors in getting the best out of your purchase.

-We would always recommend reading our Door Care information which can be viewed by clicking here, along with any additional manufacturer's documentation supplied with the door itself.
+Before finishing your door, we would always recommend reading our Door Care information which can be viewed by clicking here, along with any additional manufacturer's documentation supplied with the door itself.

 These doors are manufactured using laminated veneered lumber (LVL).
 LVL or more commonly known as “engineered timber” is a modern method of construction that is economical with the use of natural timber resources.